OCA Student and New Graduate Advisory Council Profiles

 Dr. Anastasia Tolfa

-I am currently in my final year at the Northeast College of Health Sciences where upon graduating I will be returning home to practice.
-During my time as a student, I have had the opportunity to be involved in my school community in a multitude of ways which has included being a class representative and vice president for the Student Canadian Chiropractic Association club.
-Throughout my education I have enjoyed being able to engage with and listen to my colleagues’ thoughts on ways to enhance their educational experience.
-Moving forward as a member of the OCA Student and New Graduate Advisory Council, I hope to continue to collaborate with current students and new graduates to provide them the resources and opportunities to enhance both their learning and future careers.
+I graduated from the Northeast College of Health Sciences (formerly New York Chiropractic College) in December 2022.
+During my time as a student, I had the opportunity to be involved in my school community in a multitude of ways which included being a class representative and vice president for the Student Canadian Chiropractic Association club.
+Throughout my education I enjoyed being able to engage with and listen to my colleagues’ thoughts on ways to enhance their educational experience.
+As a member of the OCA Student and New Graduate Advisory Council, I hope to continue to collaborate with current students and new graduates to provide them the resources and opportunities to enhance both their learning and future careers.
+As a recent graduate, I understand that many of my peers and future students in my position will be experiencing both an overwhelming amount of excitement and uncertainty surrounding how to navigate this time and the challenges that lie ahead.
+Whether it is additional qualifications or network opportunities, learning about associateships or the steps to opening one’s own practice for instance, being on this council will allow me to assist others through initiatives that targets these areas.
+While the rigorous demands of chiropractic school places emphasis on students becoming ethically competent health care providers, it provides only a baseline of knowledge regarding what to do next once you graduate.
+I hope to help fill these gaps and provide the gateway for current students and new graduates to reach out with any questions they may have.

 Graduating Year: 2023